AIRLINES AND AIRPORTS

 A. Customers must be at least 17 years old unless accompanied by a parent or guardian.

 Are wheelchair users accepted on your tours?

 A. Yes.
 Most wheelchair users will need to register for the higher 1:2 staff-participant ratio, however.
 A limited number of wheelchairs can be accommodated per tour.
-For anyone unable to get into our mini-buses we generally rent an accessible vehicle for you (no extra charge).
+For anyone unable to get into a regular van we generally rent an accessible vehicle for you (no extra charge).
 See our Extra-Assistance webpage for more information.

 Can you provide a sign-language fluent staff?

 A. Yes on some tours.
 Ask for this on your application.

 English is not my first language.
 Do you have staff that can speak Spanish or French?